sullic7/woofer/README.md

 ## Cole's notes
 When pushing to github from the Cloud9 terminal, switch to your own github username with the command:

 git config user.name "putYourUserNameHere"

 Otherwise commits will not be under your name.

+To access the admin site use  username admin and password KN8uNrwKFQGk.